edchuy/HackMSFabricAI/README.md

 ![image](https://github.com/edchuy/HackMSFabricAI/assets/9073204/8bf7e46f-2232-4663-9955-ab20220eb31e)

-- I created the following PowerBI visualization that accomplished my objective (I haven't gotten the raw data for any date in March yet, but I will update the image as soon as it is updated):
+- I created the following PowerBI visualization that accomplished my objective (I haven't gotten the raw data for any date in March yet, but I will update the image as soon as it is updated).

 ![image](https://github.com/edchuy/HackMSFabricAI/assets/9073204/3152ff1d-5bc4-4e0f-abc3-e7a2444f500a)